mongodb-developer/celeb-matcher-mern/README.md

-# Celebrity Matcher (FARM Stack) Demo
+# Celebrity Matcher (MERN Stack) Demo

-This is a small FARM (FastAPI, React, MongoDB) project that illustrates integration with MongoDB's vector search, and AWS's Bedrock model hosting service.
+This is a small MERN (MongoDB, Express.js, React, Node.js) project that illustrates integration with MongoDB's vector search, and AWS's Bedrock model hosting service.

 ## Run it!